qewer33/quetite/REFERENCE.md

 ### Type Prototypes

 All values share an internal `Value` prototype which holds methods that can be called from all values regardless of it's type (methods such as `type()`).
-The `Bool`, `Num`, `Str` and `List` types also have their own respective internal prototypes.
+The `Bool`, `Num`, `Str`, `List` and `Dict` types also have their own respective internal prototypes.
 Check out the *API reference* to see which functions are defined for which prototype.

 ### Runtime Type Checking

-The following methods defined in the Value prototype can be used for runtime type checking in quetite:
+The following methods defined in the Value prototype can be used for runtime type checking in Quetite:

 - `type()`: Returns the type of the value as an Str.
 - `type_of(type)`: Expects a type as an Str.
 Returns `true` if the type of the value matches the given type, `false` otherwise.